-Entrepreneur Krystle Penza – Owner and Founder MVintage
+Entrepreneur Krystle Penza – Owner and Founder of MVintage

-As a flourishing Maltese brand, Mvintage is built on the foundation of three core values; Women, Family and Fashion.
-Inextricably linked, these values have served to pave the direction and success of Mvintage.
+As a flourishing Maltese brand, Mvintage is built on the foundation of three core values: Women, Family and Fashion.
+Inextricably linked, these values have paved the direction and success of Mvintage.
 Now a household name, Mvintage has become a community dedicated to empowering women and imbuing them with the confidence they need to achieve their dreams.

 Mvintage jewellery is more than just beautiful designs; each piece is a means of telling a story.
-Krystle through her collections, aspires to give women the ability to express their individuality.
+Through her collections, Krystle aspires to give women the ability to express their individuality.

-Entrepreneur Sue Caruana – Owner My Time Beauty Clinic
+Entrepreneur Sue Caruana – Owner of My Time Beauty Clinic

 Sue started her business sitting at her dining room table as a way of earning extra money.
-Sue started doing gel nails because as a single parent money was tight and she needed to earn more money and needed a job that gave her more flexibility.
-Her clientele grew quickly as in those days there weren’t many nail technicians and since she really loved the job, she was really good at it.
-She had spent years in top management positions, but this new job gave her more flexibility and more financial stability.
+Sue started doing gel nails because, as a single parent, money was tight, and she needed to make more money and needed a job that gave her more flexibility.
+Her clientele grew quickly as, in those days, there weren’t many nail technicians, and since she really loved the job, she was great at it.
+She had spent years in top management positions, but this new job gave her more flexibility and financial stability.

 Sue went on to open her first salon when her second child was only two.
-Sue quickly realised that training other women to become nail technicians was a great way towards helping them find their independence, training nail technicians and passing on her skills soon became a big part of her business.
+Sue quickly realised that training other women to become nail technicians was a great way to help them find their independence.
+Training nail technicians and passing on her skills soon became a big part of her business.